IntelliJ IDEA 2024.3 Help

 2. Specify the service to get coding assistance for .ts files from.
 That can be IntelliJ IDEA integration with the TypeScript Language Service or only the internal IntelliJ IDEA parser and code inspections.

-• By default, the Auto option is selected so IntelliJ IDEA automatically enables integration with the TypeScript Language Service in any appropriate context.
+• By default, the Auto option is selected so IntelliJ IDEA automatically enables integration with the TypeScript Language Service and Angular Language Service in any appropriate context.
 As a result, type evaluation is performed based on the data from the TypeScript Language Service while internal IntelliJ IDEA inspections are also applied.

 • Select the Disabled option to get coding assistance based only on the data from the internal IntelliJ IDEA parser and inspections.